trampgeek/moodle-qtype_coderunner/ReadmeScratchpadUi.md

 ## Scratchpad UI
+The **Scratchpad UI** is an extension of the **Ace UI**:
+- The Scratchpad UI is designed to allow the execution of code in the CodeRunner question in a manner similar to an IDE.
+- The Scratchpad UI contains two editor boxes, one on top of another, allowing users to enter and edit code in both.

-The **Scratchpad UI** is like the **Ace UI**, but with two editors for code entry.
-By default, only one editor is visible and the Scratchpad is hidden -- clicking the **Scratchpad button** shows it.
+By default, only the top editor is visible and the bottom editor (Scratchpad Area) is hidden, clicking the **Scratchpad button** shows it.
 The Scratchpad area contains a second editor, a **Run button** and a **Prefix with Answer** checkbox.
 Additionally, there is a help button that provides information about how to use the Scratchpad.

-It's possible to run code 'in-browser' using the **Run Button**:
+It's possible to run code 'in-browser' by clicking the **Run Button**, _without_ making a submission via the **Check Button**:
-- When prefix with answer is not checked, only the code in the scratchpad is run -- allowing for a rough working spot to quickly check the result of code.
+- If **Prefix with Answer** is not checked, only the code in the **Scratchpad** is run -- allowing for a rough working spot to quickly check the result of code.
-- When the prefix answer is checked, the code in the scratchpad is appended to the code in the first editor before being run.
+- Otherwise, when **Prefix with Answer** is checked, the code in the **Scratchpad** is appended to the code in the first editor before being run.

 Note: *This behavior can be modified, see wrappers...*

 ### Serialisation
-The UI serialises to JSON, with fields:
+The UI state serialises to JSON, with fields:
 - `answer_code`: A list containing a string with answer code from the first editor;
 - `test_code`: A list containing a string with containing answer code from the second editor;
 - `show_hide`: `["1"]` when scratchpad is visible, otherwise `[""]`;